 It is no news that the inception of Bitcoin (BTC) in 2009 set the pace for today’s advancing crypto landscape.
-However, besides a great number of new projects emerging, this area appears to be have been forever shaped by several pivotal events that were turning points for the whole concept.
+However, besides a great number of new projects emerging, this area appears to have been forever shaped by several pivotal events that were turning points for the whole concept.

-One such event is the split of the Ethereum blockchain into a classic counterpart dubbed as Ethereum Classic and Ethereum (ETH).
+One such event is the split of the Ethereum blockchain into a classic counterpart dubbed Ethereum Classic and Ethereum (ETH).

-Unlike other new introductions to crypto community, Ethereum Classic (ETC) emerged as a unique asset that introduced a new way blockchains could be modified and framed to include new assets.
+Unlike other new introductions to the crypto community, Ethereum Classic (ETC) emerged as a unique asset that introduced a new way blockchains could be modified and framed to include new assets.
 Read about ETC coin price.